hblyx/DSC180_Project2/README.md

 layout: page
 ---

+# Reference

+We used this [original repository](https://github.com/niklasbuschmann/contrast) as the template as our project website.

 ## Installation

 Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.